laserpants/tau/01-a-simple-toy-language/README.md

 # 01. A simple toy language

-A first rendition of the core language that implements the AST, parser, evaluation logic and a simple Hindley-Milner type system.
+A first rendition of the core language, implementing a simplified AST, parser, evaluation logic and a Hindley-Milner type system.
 Many important pieces, like code generation, algebraic data types, case statementes, modules, and higher-kinded polymorphism are still missing.

 ## Syntax